tectrixdev/www/README.md

 - [x] fix all metadata
 - [ ] add structured data
 - [ ] fix blog posts unneeded code
-- [ ] fix performance - add uncompressed images for the gallery and let nextjs do the work for better results
+- [x] fix performance - add uncompressed images for the gallery and let nextjs do the work for better results - also fixed sizes